 Watching a Doolin sunset is a phenomenal way to end a perfect day of exploring.
 There is just something about watching the sun sink into the Atlantic Ocean that is absolutely mesmerizing.

-The best place to watch a sunset in Doolin is from the shoreline – and there is plenty of it!
-The Doolin Point (near the pier) offers a great vantage point.
+The best place to catch a sunset is from the shoreline – and there is plenty of it!
+Doolin Point (near the pier) offers a great vista.
 The view from the Doolin cliffs is a terrific spot, too!

 More Doolin Things To Do